open-xchange/appsuite-middleware/documentation/miscellaneous/userfeedback.md

 ## star-rating-v1 export

 For feedback type <code>star-rating-v1</code> the export as comma separated values in a file is provided.
-This can be done by using the provided REST API or a CLT (CSV only), [documented here]({{ site.baseurl }}/middleware/components/commandlinetools/ExportUserFeedback.html).
+This can be done by using the provided REST API or a CLT (CSV only).

 To ensure privacy the user and context id are delivered in a hashed form.
 This way multiple entries can be matched to one user without revealing their identity.
 Generally the following parameters are supported to filter the stored data: